jlhood/jlhood.github.io/_posts/2016-12-17-inheritance-pain-points.md

 Hopefully this post helps show a real-world example of where inheritance used as an extension point for objects can cause some real pain and how composition can address the problem.

+Do you have examples where inheritance has caused you similar pain?
+Think I could have solved it better?
+Let me know in the comments.